 How do I import orders from a spreadsheet (.CSV)?

 Need to add orders from outside of Shopify or orders that you are already delivering that you are tracking on a spreadsheet?
-Learn how to use our Address Book feature to upload your these orders onto EasyRoutes.
-This feature requires our EasyRoutes Premium plan.
-Learn about how to change or upgrade your plan to get access.
+Learn how to use our Address Book feature to upload these orders onto EasyRoutes - now featuring support for importing up to 15 CSV files of order data in a single batch.

-Note: Delivery notifications are sent to manual stops only via Easyroutes Custom notifications.
+Note: Delivery notifications are sent to manual stops only via Easyroutes Custom notifications, which requires our Premium plan.
 You can also consider using Draft Orders.

 1. To begin, click on the "Address book" button above the map on the EasyRoutes Home Screen to start the import process.